arturmpinho/Dusty-Lantern/testing.md

 #### Conclusion:
 The logo responds well in all devices, adapting its size responsively depending on the type of device.

-Nav links are displayed on the right side of the page in large screens and compacted into an hamburguer icon in small and medium devices where on toggle these are nicely displayed in the center of the dropdown menu.
+Nav links are displayed on the right side of the page in large screens and compacted into an hamburger icon in small and medium devices where on toggle these are nicely displayed in the center of the dropdown menu.

 The auction search bar, giving the user the ability to search for a particular item, is placed in the navbar on purpose, allowing helping the user to find any particular auction regardless of the step he is taking at any given moment.
 It also responds well in every device format.

 ### Functionality
 All navlinks and buttons work as intended, not broken and take the user to the wanted page.
-The logo responsiveness is powered by the follwoing piece of CSS, adjsuting the font-size automatically:
+The logo responsiveness is powered by the following piece of CSS, adjusting the font-size automatically:

     #dlbrand{
         font-size: min(max(2rem, 7vw), 5rem);